As an employer, you may have heard something about the Employment Allowance, but what’s it for and how do you get it?

 First, a bit of background.
 The PAYE you must pay to HMRC has three components: (1) the income tax and (2) the National Insurance Contribution (NIC) that you deduct from each employee’s gross pay, plus (3) a NIC that comes from the employer.

-It effectively allows you to underpay the employer’s NIC by up to £5000 in a tax year.
+It effectively allows you to underpay the employer’s NIC.
+From 6 April 2025 the EA covers up to £10,500 in a tax year.

 Many small businesses no longer pay any National Insurance at all.
 Yay!